-- Access iCloud.com then go to "Find my Phone".
-Depending on your settings you'll see different data.
-If you see only Settings, Keynote, Numbers, and Pages, your account is in web only-mode.
+Pages, your account is in web only-mode.
 This tends to mean an iPhone is not associated with your iCloud account.
-If you need to have full access to your iCloud settings, the iCloud should be setup on your iPhone.
-If the iCloud is not active on your iPhone, you can't do anything to recover it.
+If you need to have full access to your iCloud settings, iCloud needs to be configured on your iPhone.
+If iCloud isn't active on your iPhone, you can't do anything to recover it.
 If you're lucky and you're not in this situation, go to the next step.

 How to recover data from your lost or stolen iPhone

-If you're unable to get back your stolen or lost iPhone, you can still recover the data from it.
-As long as you have an iCloud account, or a recently iTunes backup, and the iPhone Backup Extractor, you'll be able to retrieve your data.
+If you're unable to recover your lost or stolen iPhone, you can still recover the data from it.
+As long as you have an iCloud account, or a recent iTunes backup -- and iPhone Backup Extractor -- you'll be able to retrieve your data.

-In order to download all your data from your lost or stolen iPhone, follow the next steps:
+In order to download all your data from your lost or stolen iPhone, follow these steps:

-- If you have any previous iTunes backup downloaded on your computer, the iPhone Backup Extractor will find the file, and you'll see it on your computer's screen.
+If you have an iTunes backup on your computer, iPhone Backup Extractor will find it automatically, and you'll see it on your computer's screen.
 If you don't have an iTunes backup, sign in to iCloud using iPhone Backup Extractor, and you'll be able to access your iCloud backups.
-You'll need a subscription plan for iCloud access.
+You'll need a license for iCloud access.

-- Go to the "Overview" tab and extract your data, clicking on the blue numbers, near the mentioned categories.
+Go to the "Overview" tab and extract your data by clicking on each category of data.
 Choose a location and your data will be downloaded on your computer.
-This method is useful when you want to recover data from the following categories: Photos, Contacts, Calendar, SMS, Recordings, WhatsApp, Videos, Voicemail, Notes, Call History and Location data.
+This method is useful when you want to recover data from the following apps: Photos, Contacts, Calendar, SMS, Recordings, WhatsApp, Videos, Voicemail, Notes, Call History and Location data.

-- Go to "Preview" tab and click on the categories you want to recover.
+Go to "Preview" tab and select the apps you want to recover from.
 You can preview your data before deciding to download it.
-This method is used to extract data from categories like Photos, SMS, WhatsApp, Snapchat, Viber, Kik, Line and Hike, for example.
+This method is used to extract data from apps like Photos, SMS, WhatsApp, Snapchat, Viber, Kik, Line and Hike, for example.

-- Go to the "App View" tab and pick the application from where you want to extract the data.
-You'll see a list of files in the right tab, marked with blue letters.
+Go to the "App View" tab and pick the app that you want to recover data from.
+You'll see a list of files in the right pane, marked with blue letters.
 Click on them and choose a folder where you want to extract data.
-The data will be downloaded directly on your computer.
+The data will be extracted directly on your computer.

-- Go to the "Photostream" option (in the left window, on top) and click on it.
+Go to the "Photo Stream" option (at the top-left of the app) and click on it.
 On the right side, you will see a "Download" button.
 Click on it and choose a location.
-Your Photostream files will arrive on your computer in a few moments, depending on the size of your data.
+Your Photo Stream files will be downloaded on your computer in a few moments, depending on the size of your data.
 This method is useful when you want to extract the last images and videos taken with your iPhone.
-Notice that the Photostream data is deleted after 30 days so it is best to hurry up with the data extraction.
+Note that Photo Stream data is deleted after 30 days -- so it's best to be quick!

-- Go to "Expert Mode" and get the data you need.
-You can download any database or attachments associated with various categories.
-Find more about these files in this article.
+Go to "Expert Mode" and manually choose the files and folders you need.
+You can download databases or files associated with any of your apps.
+(You can learn more about these files in this article.

-As you can see, you can still extract and recover data from your stolen or lost device if you use the iPhone Backup Extractor.
-The described method can also be used for iPhones, iPads or iPods.
+As you can see, you can still extract and recover data from your stolen or lost device using iPhone Backup Extractor.
+This method can also be used for iPhones, iPads or iPods.

 How to block your lost device if "Find my iPhone" is enabled

-If your iPhone was stolen or lost, you can still control what happens with it.
+If your iPhone was lost or stolen, you can still control what happens with it.
 You have a few options, depending on the settings of your lost device.

-If "Find my iPhone" option is enabled, you can do the following things:
+If "Find my iPhone" is enabled, you can do the following things:

-- Activate "Lost Mode" on your device, using your iCloud account.
+Activate "Lost Mode" on your device, using your iCloud account.
 This method works for iOS 6 or later.
 If you have an iPhone with iOS 5, use the "Lock" option instead.
-If the "Lost Mode" is activated, the device will be locked with a four-digit password.
-You can also display a custom message on your iPhone, and you still track its location (if is active).
+If "Lost Mode" is activated, the device will be locked with a four-digit password.
+You can also display a custom message on your iPhone, and track its location (if it's active).

 How to lock your device if "Find My iPhone" is not enabled

-Did you lose your smartphone and the "Find My iPhone" was not enabled?
-If you want to block it, you have a few ways to do it:
+Did you lose your smartphone but didn't have "Find My iPhone" enabled?
+If you want to block it, there are a few ways to do it:

-- Go to your iCloud account and change your password.
-Once your Apple ID password changed, you can block anyone from accessing your iCloud account.
-This procedure also prevents the access to iTunes and iMessages.
+Go to your iCloud account and change your password.
+Once your Apple ID password has been changed, you can block anyone from accessing your iCloud account.
+This also prevents the access to iTunes and iMessages.

-- Contact your carrier and report your stolen or lost device.
-They can block the account associated with that number or provide you data useful to identify the thief.
-For example, you can find a list of the phone calls made after you've lost it then you identify the people associated with those phone numbers.
+Contact your carrier and report your stolen or lost device.
+They can block the account and SIM / IMEI associated with that number, or provide you data useful to identify the thief.
+For example, you may be able to get a list of the phone calls made after you've lost it, and identify the people associated with those phone numbers.

-- Contact the Police and give them the serial number associated with your stolen or lost iPhone.
-They may eventually find it if you're lucky. (iPhone Backup Extractor can tell you both the serial number and the IMEI: they're shown under the "Info" tab.)
+Contact the police and give them the serial number and IMEI associated with your stolen or lost iPhone.
+They may find it if you're lucky. (iPhone Backup Extractor can tell you both the serial number and the IMEI: they're shown under the "Info" tab.)